 - Resilient and durable

 Wool fibers can bend back on themselves more than 20,000 times without breaking – this makes it resistant to wear and tear.
 Wool fabrics can last for a long time.
-It resists abrasion and tearing, making it wear well
+The wool fibers have a natural crimp and they hold onto other fibers strongly which makes the fabric aslo very strong.
+It resists abrasion and tearing, making it wear well.

 As a natural textile, wool is non-allergenic in its natural state.
 If it has special finishing applied to it the story is different.
 Mothproofing chemical is one such chemical added which can turn wool to a super allergy-inducing fabric